NWChemEx/ParallelZone/docs/source/user/runtime_view.rst

 Severity increases from "trace" to "critical" such that "trace" is the least important and "critical" is the most severe log statements.
-This means that all logging statements set as trace and below are enabled if the severity of the logger is set to trace.
+This means that all logging statements with severity trace and above are enabled if the severity ofthe logger is set to trace.
 If the logger is set to debug, all debug, info, warn, error, and critical message logs are enabled, while trace message logs are not.
-For completeness, info includes info, warn, error, critical, and warn includes warn, error, critical, and error includes error and critical, and critical only includes critical.
+As another example, info severity includes info, warn, error, critical logging statements, and warn includes warn, error, and critical loggingstatements.

 In practice, the value of a computed result usually falls under debug or